pre-commit/pre-commit-hooks/README.md

 #### `detect-private-key`
 Checks for the existence of private keys.

+#### `detect-web3-private-key`
+Checks for the existence of web3 private keys.
+Add `# web3-private-key-ok` to the end of the line to ignore false positives.

 #### `double-quote-string-fixer`
 This hook replaces double quoted strings with single quoted strings.